 My neighbor planted some Red Russets late February.
 That's the appropriate time for planting potatoes in our region.
 None have broken through the ground yet.

 I always have wrinkly old potatoes left over from my winter "load-up" in the fall.
 I plant them in the garden, cutting them in pieces and making sure that each piece has one or two "eyes".
-I plant them 6 inches deep with the eyes facing up.

 To dress up my front porch inexpensively, I take a potato and cut out the sections where "eyes" start growing.
 I place these in just enough water to keep the bottom of the section wet.